FrankeyDee/clickygame_bb/README.md

 Clicky Game

-Click on each card ONLY ONCE to get the top score!
-It's GAME OVER once you click on a card twice!
+Click on each card once to score, click twice and it's Game Over!

-TECH USED
-React
-NodeJS